Zu den Inhalten springen

 Duxdrugs – Development of DUX4-inhibitors for therapy of herpesviral infections

 Herpesviridae are DNA viruses that can cause a variety of diseases in humans and animals.
 The family comprises nine human members, which are further classified into the three subfamilies of alpha-, beta- and gamma-herpes viruses.
 One hallmark of herpesviruses is the lifetime persistence in the infected host.
 The persistent viruses are normally controlled by the immune system to remain silent.
 Upon weakening of the immune system herpesviruses can reactivate and cause symptoms, which is associated with significant morbidity and mortality.
-As the variety of antiviral drugs is quite limited and resistance mutations arise fequently there is an urgent need for broad-acting antivirals that can be used to treat herpesviral infection and reactivation.
+As the variety of antiviral drugs is quite limited and resistance mutations arise frequently, there is an urgent need for broad-acting antivirals that can be used to treat herpesviral infection and reactivation.

 We previously found that the germline transcription factor DUX4 is induced upon herpesviral infection.
 DUX4 is critical for a process during the early embryonic development, called zygotic genome activation.
 After the expression in the early development, DUX4 is normally silenced.
 The ectopic expression of DUX4 by herpesviruses induces a transcriptional program that is essential for herpesviral replication.